Thank you, BBC, for featuring the huge problems people with eczema face waiting for a dermatologist appointment.

 National Eczema Society Chief Executive, Andrew Proctor speaking to eczema warrior Kym Dawson on a stage.
 There are photos behind them are visible eczema on Kym's face.

-Our Chief Executive, Andrew Proctor, talked about the priorities for National Eczema Society going forward, including campaigning for NICE quality guidelines for atopic eczema fort adults and fair access to emollients in NHS prescription.
+Our Chief Executive, Andrew Proctor talked about the priorities for National Eczema Society going forward, including campaigning for NICE quality guidelines for atopic eczema for adults and fair access to emollients on NHS prescription.

 Sometimes skin conditions, particularly those that are visible, can have a profound effect on mental health in addition to the physical symptoms caused.